 - Fast Plasma Instrument (FPI): The FPI consists of Dual Ion Sensors and Dual Electron Sensors and measures 3D ion and electron flux distributions over the energy range ~10 eV to 30 keVwith an energy resolution of 20%.
-Electrons will be measured with a time resolution of 30 ms, ions with a time resolution 150 ms. FPI development is led by Co-I T. E. Moore (GSFC).
+Electrons will be measured with a time resolution of 30 ms, ions with a time resolution 150 ms. The FPI investigation is led by Co-I C. Pollock (GSFC).

 - Hot Plasma Composition Analyzer (HPCA): The HPCA employs a novel RF technique to measure minor ions such as oxygen and helium in regions of high flux.
 Energy range = ~10 eV to 30 keV; energy resolution = 20%; time resoluton = 15 s.
-HPCA development is led by Co-I D. T. Young (SwRI).
+The HPCA investigation is led by Co-I S. A. Fuselier (SwRI).